 Past little Bovernier

-The road up over the Col de la Forclaz and down to Chamonix in France -- presently closed because of landslides near the col.
+On the far side, that's the road up over the Col de la Forclaz and down to Chamonix in France -- presently closed because of landslides near the col.

 The outskirts of Martigny (known as Octodurus to the Romans), home to 18,000 'Martignerains' and to the Fondation Pierre Gianadda, a high-class museum and venue for exhibitions of the works of well-known artists